The Best Cash Back Credit Cards in Canada 2023

 • Welcome bonuses are average – Even though some credit cards have good welcome bonuses – such as 10% cash back – travel rewards cards typically have even better offers.

-Cash back or travel rewards?
+Are Cash back or travel rewards better?

 Cash back may not give you as big of a return, but it’s easy to understand.
 With cash back, there’s no need to worry about blackout dates, seat availability or taxes since you get paid out in cash.
 Which one you choose is a personal decision, but try to stick to one.